 This is why I think Noom is so powerful.
 The purpose is to give you the knowledge and ability to make healthy choices for life.
 And you deserve that!!

 What is the Noom Diet and What do you Eat on Noom?

 Okay okay okay.
 Healthy habits for the rest of your life, yeah yeah, yodda yodda.
 You still want to know what to eat, though, don't you?!

-I'll give you a quick overview of the Noom Diet Plan, and then some examples of a day in the life of a Noomer.
+Here is a quick overview of the Noom Diet Plan, followed by some examples of a day in the life of a Noomer.

 - No foods are off-limits.

 - Foods are all classified using a red-yellow-green food system.
 Like a traffic light.

 - Nutrient-dense foods are encouraged, they are your Noom green foods.
 Think vegetables, fruits, whole grains.

 - Foods higher in fat and empty calories, especially things like pizza, candy, alcohol- are red.
 But you are allowed to drink alcohol on Noom.
 While pretty limited, red foods are part of your allotment every day!
 You are just learning to balance them and eat them in moderation.
 Check out my Noom Red foods article to learn about my strategy for red foods.